JKincorperated/JKincorperated.github.io/index.md

 - If receiving a route from a node, the recieving node should verify the connection by sending an IDRP ping packet
 - All IPvD packets should contain a “hops” section the default should be 128.
 Every node the packet passes through should decrease the value by 1
 - If a node receives a packet with a hop number of 0, the packet should be discarded.
 - All packets should have a TTL (Time to live).
 This value is in seconds, If the difference between the time the route was saved and the current time is longer than the time to live.
-The route should be deleted a TTL should never exceed 2630000.
+The route should be deleted a TTL should never exceed 2^31-1.
 - Every time a node receives a route it should forward it on to all other nodes.
 Full nodes should never send routes to semi-nodes.
 Semi-nodes should send send all routes received to the default node.
 But semi-node should not cache this info.

 IDRP Packet IPvD:
-- IPvD Route Address Size (uint16)
+- IPvD Route Address Size (uint16) (Big Byte order)
 - IPvD Route Address (utf-8)
 - MAC Address Hop (utf-8) (12 Chars)
-- TTL (uint32)
+- TTL (uint32) (Big Byte order)

 IDRP is an IPvD Protocol.